BjornHamels/rdmd/doc/tech/README.md

 * Use `DOTCLK` as a clock signal, albeit it going bananas as well in row 32 (or LA error?).
 * Use `SDATA` to get the column pixels.
 * It was observed that Rows that are empty at the end of an image frame get ignored.
 That is, `RDATA` pulses and/or `RCLK` advances without `DOTCLK`/`SDATA` present.
 Needs more investigation.
+* A PIO[01] can have 2 interrupts.
+I could use those as two 4096 bit (512 bytes) image frame dma complete triggers?
+  * Though might be better to trigger every x frames, that way the Pico can optimize (frame duplication likely at 122 Hz?) and compress the data for sending over the Wifi.
+  * Above: perhaps have 2 modes.
+One for transfer via wifi (optimized) and one a.s.a.p. mode to drive a local LCD display for replacement of the (broken) DMD?
+  * Would it be possible to Huffman complete image frames?
+I bet the amount of animations are often repeated.